Hesler-Noble Field: History

 In early 1944, a phase down of training activity was begun, and plans were made to convert Laurel AAF into a specialized storage facility.
 Most activities at the airfield were moved to Jackson Army Air Base and Laurel was transferred to Air Technical Service Command on 1 July 1944.
 Large numbers of aircraft were sent to Laurel, both from other training bases, and later from returning overseas units after the War.

 Excess aircraft were sent to reclamation facilities after being processed at Laurel.
 The airfield was placed on inactive status May 31, 1946 and returned to civil control.

 Hesler-Noble Field returned to being a civil airport.
 The first airline flights were Southern DC-3s in 1951; the airlines moved to Hattiesburg-Laurel Regional Airport in May 1974.

 Facilities

 Hesler-Noble Field covers 1,350 acres (546 ha) at an elevation of 238 feet (73 m).
 Its one runway, 13/31, is 5,513 by 150 feet (1,680 x 46 m) asphalt.

 In the year ending April 19, 2012 the airport had 22,975 aircraft operations, average 62 per day: 95% general aviation and 5% military.

 43 aircraft were then based at this airport: 58% single-engine, 21% multi-engine, 9% jet, 7% ultralight, and 5% helicopter.

+A US Navy McDonnell Douglas T-45 Goshawk made a precautionary landing at Hesler-Noble Field on 12 April 2024 after an engine malfunction, following which all T-45 flights were paused.